gjadi-mej/Test-rst-rendering/README.rst

 -----------

 The |BOARD_NAME| board can be flashed using |MANUFACTURER|
 bootloader.
-Follow steps below to do it:
+Please Follow the steps below:

 - Connect the USB connector of the board to your computer
-- Take a look to the new COM port available
+- Take a look at the new COM port available
 - Edit the
-  ``ESP32-WROVER-Xtensa-FreeRTOS-bsp-bsp/Projects/microej/scripts/run.xxx``
+  ``ESP32-WROVER-Xtensa-FreeRTOS-bsp/Projects/microej/scripts/run.xxx``
-  script (where ``xxx`` is ``bat`` for Windows and ``sh`` for Linux / Mac OS).
-Update the ``ESPPORT`` variable to put the new COM port discovered previously and uncomment the associated line if not already done.
+  script (where ``xxx`` is ``bat`` for Windows and ``sh`` for Linux / macOS).
+Update the ``ESPPORT`` variable to put the newly COM port discovered previously and uncomment the associated line if not already done.
 - Open a terminal and enter the following command lines: